duibu05/generator-api/generators/app/templates/README.template.md

 ## dependencies

-node 6.3.x or later and mongodb
+node 8 stable or later and mongodb

 ## developing